 Video by David Fang

-Car shoppers with higher credit scores, whether they're looking for new or used vehicles, tend to have more financing options available to them, like longer terms and better rates from multiple lenders, Melinda Zabritski, Experian's senior director of automotive financial solutions told Grow in 2019.
+Car shoppers with excellent credit and higher credit scores, whether they're looking for new vehicles or used ones, tend to have more financing options available to them, like longer terms and better auto loan interest rates from multiple lenders, Melinda Zabritski, Experian's senior director of automotive financial solutions told Grow in 2019.

 "A score of 700 or higher would generally be considered a really good score and help you qualify for the most competitive offers," explains Matt Dundas, director of finance at Carvana, an online used car retailer.